Dozens of Harrisburg students suspended over attendance, hundreds more put on notice

 HARRISBURG, Pa.
 (WHTM) – Dozens of students were suspended from Harrisburg High School this week, prompting concerned calls to the ABC27 newsroom from parents and students.

-Wednesday high school and district administrators held an informal news conference to answer questions ABC27 raised about the mass suspensions.
+High school and district administrators held an informal news conference Wednesday to answer questions ABC27 raised about the mass suspensions.

-They said cutting class has gotten out of hand and this is a wake-up call — both for parents and for administrators.
+They said cutting class has gotten out of hand and this is a wake-up call for both parents and administrators.

-“If you’re not in class, all you’re here to do then is to wreak havoc upon the school,” principal Lisa Love, who started the job at the end of January, said.
+“If you’re not in class, all you’re here to do then is to wreak havoc upon the school,” said principal Lisa Love, who started the job at the end of January.

 A new principal, a new way to get kids back into class; this is Love’s way to transform the struggling school.